HACKZ1/Smart-Test/README.md

 # Smart-Test
 A script that test how smart you are by analyzing your computer files.
+The password to use is Hackz1